skyshin13/The-Fizz-Bizz/WRITEUP.md

 ### Query 1 — Batch yeast-strain loading (N+1 elimination)

 When listing a user's projects, each project may reference a yeast strain via `project_yeast_connections`.
-A naïve implementation would issue one query per project.
-Instead, `_attach_yeast_strains_batch()` in [`backend/app/api/routes/projects.py`](backend/app/api/routes/projects.py) resolves all strains in exactly two queries regardless of how many projects are returned:
+A naïve implementation would issue one query per project (going through each project as one query and running another query to get the yeast).
+Instead, `_attach_yeast_strains_batch()` in [`backend/app/api/routes/projects.py`](backend/app/api/routes/projects.py) resolves all strains in exactly two queries regardless of how many projects are returned: one to get all the yeast connections, one to get all the yeast profiles.

 ```python
 # Query 1: all connections for the project set